Every AFOQT Subtest Strategy You Need to Know

 Trigonometry Basics

-Know the basic trigonometric ratios: SOH-CAH-TOA (Sine = Opposite/Hypotenuse, Cosine = Adjacent/Hypotenuse, Tangent = Opposite/Adjacent).
+Know SOH-CAH-TOA (Sine = Opposite/Hypotenuse, Cosine = Adjacent/Hypotenuse, Tangent = Opposite/Adjacent).
 Be able to find missing sides and angles in right triangles.

 Physical Science: Fundamentals Review

-This 10-minute subtest includes 20 questions on physics and chemistry concepts typically covered in high school.
-The questions test conceptual understanding more than calculation ability.
+This 10-minute subtest includes 20 questions on physics and chemistry concepts.
+Questions test conceptual understanding more than calculation ability.

 Physics Concepts